genesys/bold360-mobile-docs-android/docs/advanced-topics/voice.md

 Those features activation is defined by support levels.
 Each level adds some voice capabilities.
 {: .overview}

+{: .mt-6}
+## Enabling Voice support on your application
+In order to enable Voice support on your application, go through the following steps:
+1. Add pemission
+    On the application manifest add the following permission.
+    `<uses-permission android:name="android.permission.RECORD_AUDIO"/>`

+2. __None androidx applications__
+    {: .notice}
+    If the chat activity overrides `onRequestPermissionsResult` method, make sure to call it's super:
+    `super.onRequestPermissionsResult(requestCode, permissions, grantResults)`.

+{: .mt-6}
 ## Configure voice support level
 The level of support can be configured on the ChatController creation, by ConversationSettings object.
 Use `ConversationSettings.voiceSettings` to define the **desired** <U>Voice support level</U> for the chats that will be created by the `ChatController` instance.